-Northland Blueberry is primarily grown for its highly ornamental fruit.
-It features an abundance of magnificent blue berries from early to mid summer.
-It features dainty clusters of white bell-shaped flowers with shell pink overtones hanging below the branches in mid spring.
-It has green deciduous foliage.
-The glossy oval leaves turn an outstanding orange in the fall.
-The smooth yellow bark adds an interesting dimension to the landscape.
+Sunshine Blue Blueberry is primarily grown for its highly ornamental fruit.
+It features an abundance of magnificent blue berries in early summer.
+It features dainty clusters of pink bell-shaped flowers with shell pink overtones hanging below the branches in mid spring, which emerge from distinctive red flower buds.
+It has bluish-green deciduous foliage.
+The glossy oval leaves turn an outstanding red in the fall.
+The smooth tan bark adds an interesting dimension to the landscape.